apache/hawq-docs/admin/ambari-admin.md

     |\> 170 and <= 256|2 \* \#nodes|
     |\> 256 and <= 512|1 \* \#nodes|
     |\> 512|512|
-18.  **Note:** Ambari requires the HAWQ service to be restarted in order to apply the configuration changes.
+18. Ambari requires the HAWQ service to be restarted in order to apply the configuration changes.
 If you need to apply the configuration *without* restarting HAWQ (for dynamic cluster expansion), then you can use the HAWQ CLI commands described in [Manually Updating the HAWQ Configuration](#manual-config-steps) *instead* of following this step.
     <br/><br/>Stop and then start the HAWQ service to apply your configuration changes via Ambari.
 Select **Service Actions > Stop**, followed by **Service Actions > Start** to ensure that the HAWQ Master starts before the newly-added segment.
 During the HAWQ startup, Ambari exchanges ssh keys for the `gpadmin` user, and applies the new configuration.
     >**Note:** Do not use the **Restart All** service action to complete this step.
-19.  **Note:** Consider the impact of rebalancing HDFS to other components, such as HBase, before you complete this step.
+19. Consider the impact of rebalancing HDFS to other components, such as HBase, before you complete this step.
     <br/><br/>Rebalance your HDFS data by selecting the **HDFS** service and then choosing **Service Actions > Rebalance HDFS**.
 Follow the Ambari instructions to complete the rebalance action.
 20. Speed up the clearing of the metadata cache by first selecting the **HAWQ** service and then selecting **Service Actions > Clear HAWQ's HDFS Metadata Cache**.
 21. If you are using hash distributed tables and wish to take advantage of the performance benefits of using a larger cluster, redistribute the data in all hash-distributed tables by using either the [ALTER TABLE](/20/reference/sql/ALTER-TABLE.html) or [CREATE TABLE AS](/20/reference/sql/CREATE-TABLE-AS.html) command.
 You should redistribute the table data if you modified the `default_hash_table_bucket_number` configuration parameter.